cjoakim/azure-cosmos-graph/README.md

 This project contains **both** the data-wrangling logic as well as the end-result data that you can simply use.

-To use the pre-wrangled data skip down to the **Load the Database** section.
+To use the pre-wrangled data skip the following **Data Wrangling** section and down to the **Load the Database** section on this page.

 ### Data Wrangling

-The source data for this project is the **Internet Movie Database**.
+The source data for this project is the **Internet Movie Database (IMDb)**.
 It contains millions of rows of data related to Hollywood moves, their actors/participants, and their ratings.

-This can be downloaded from here:
+This data can be downloaded from here:
 - http://www.imdb.com/interfaces/
 - https://datasets.imdbws.com